bleonheart/Lilia/documentation/docs/libraries/lia.attributes.md

 **Purpose**

-Sets up attributes for a client's character, calling OnSetup hooks for each attribute.
+Sets up attributes for a client character, calling OnSetup callbacks for each attribute.

 **Parameters**